University of Delaware: Institutes

-Funding

-The university receives funding from a variety of sources as a consequence of its historical origins.
-Among those sources is the State of Delaware budget.
-In fiscal year 2018, the state operating appropriation was 12% of the university's operating revenue.
-Tuition and fees (net of scholarships and fellowships) make up 43% of the university's operating budget.

-The Delaware First fundraising and engagement campaign is the largest philanthropic campaign in UD history.
-Launched in November 2017, the campaign exceeded the goal of $750 million ahead of schedule and extended the goal to $1 billion in October 2021.
-As of December 2022, the campaign had raised $985 million with an expected campaign closing date of June 30, 2023.

 Study abroad

-The University of Delaware was the first American university to begin a study-abroad program, which was later adopted by many other institutions.
+The University of Delaware was the first American university to begin a formal, for-credit study-abroad program, which was later adopted by many other institutions.
 The program began when Professor Raymond Watson Kirkbride took a group of eight students to Paris, France, during the fall semester of 1923.
 Since this initial trip, the University of Delaware has expanded its study-abroad program, which now encompasses more than 40 countries.
 About one-third of UD undergraduate students take advantage of study-abroad experiences prior to completing their bachelor's degrees.

-Delaware's study-abroad program offers many options for students.
-Undergraduates have the option of studying abroad for a five-week winter or summer session, or an entire semester.